 Let’s take a look at which bowline variants which have been proven to be stable and secure.
 All offer ease of untying after loading, and therefore they present themselves as viable alternatives to the Figure 8.

 Scott’s Simple Lock Bowline

 End Bound Single Bowline

-Although each of these knots have their pros and cons, they have all been tested and shown to be secure… but that doesn’t mean you shouldn’t test them yourself!
+Each of these bowline variants has been tested and shown to be secure… but that doesn’t mean you shouldn’t test them yourself!
 Before trusting your life to any of these knots, you should verify their efficacy in a safe environment and ensure that you are thoroughly familiar with their construction.

 Look, should I tie in with a Bowline or not?!

 Personally, I still use a Figure 8.
 It’s not because of any prejudice or phobia, it’s simply what I know best – I am confident that I can tie a Figure 8 correctly, even when I’m exhausted and it’s dark and there are boogiemen around.
-But that all comes down to muscle memory, and if you’re committed to forming that same muscle memory with one of the Bowline variants that has been proven to be safe and secure, then there is no good reason you shouldn’t.
+But that all comes down to muscle memory and familiarity.
+If you’re committed to forming that same familiarity with a secure bowline variant, then there is no good reason you shouldn’t.

 If the style of climbing you enjoy most doesn’t involve regular falls (e.g. ice climbing, mountaineering, adventure trad), you probably don’t need to make the change.
-But if you find yourself climbing hard sport and projecting a great deal, you might find the Bowline to be a superior choice.
-As usual, it’s horses for courses.
+But if you find yourself climbing hard sport and projecting a great deal, you might find a bowline to be a superior choice.

 Ryan Siacci, Esq.

 Remember, folks – climbing is dangerous!
 The above information should not be considered a definitive work, but rather an overview.
 Mistakes and omissions are possible, and the use of the information contained in this document does not imply responsibility to the author for death, injury or harm that may result.
 Always test your knots before use and consult a professional climbing guide for guidance.